Larouex/IoTC-OPCUA-Server-Basic/README.md

 This file in a minimal representation of Device Template file for import into Azure IoT Central.

 ## Create our Application in Azure IoT Central
-The next thing we get to do is work on our Application and Device Template in Azure IoT Central.
+Let's create our Application, Device Template and Visualizations in Azure IoT Central.

 Let's get started at IoT Central and create an application [LINK: Welcome to IoT Central](http://apps.azureiotcentral.com/)